-Now you know what plans they offer and you are now hopefully in a better position to choose the best shared hosting plan for your needs.
+Now you know what SiteGround shared plans offer and you are now hopefully in a better position to choose the best shared hosting plans for your needs.
 Remember you can always upgrade to a higher plan later on.

 Based on my own experience, here is my recommendation for you: